How To Build A Sliding Barn Door For Less

 - Countersink Bit

 Mark holes for the countersink bit evenly to ensure the 1 X 6 pine will be secured to the shiplap.
 Drill holes with the countersink bit, be sure to only drill down enough to flush the head of the screw into the 1 X 6 frame.
 We used a 4-hole pattern distributed evenly around the frame of the door.
-If you want a really rustic look you can leave the holes exposed, we filled ours in, as you can see below.
+If you want a really rustic look you can leave the nail holes exposed, we filled ours in with wood filler as you can see below.

 How To Hang The Door

 Once the piece is secured to the wall, you can lay out the support rail onto the oak piece.
 Mark the rail support holes to the oak piece.
-Drill a pilot hole for attaching the rail hardware to the oak.
+Drill pilot holes with a drill bit for attaching the rail hardware to the oak.
 Attach top rail hardware and make sure it’s level and secure.
 Hang the barn door onto the top rail guide and check that it’s sliding properly.

 Hardware Guides for the Bottom of The Door